-1 In this instance Management refers to the Strategic Leadership Team and Statutory Officers.
+&lt;sup>1 In this instance Management refers to the Strategic Leadership Team and Statutory Officers.

-- direct access and freedom to report to senior management, including the Chief Fire Officer and the Finance & Audit Committee; and - notification of suspected or detected fraud, corruption, or impropriety.
+- the support of management and the organisation. - direct access and freedom to report to senior management, including the Chief Executive and the Finance & Audit Committee; and - Notification of suspected or detected fraud, corruption or impropriety.